 Note that for licensed solvers there are a number of "levels" of available: depending on the license, the solver may be available with limitations on problem size or runtime (e.g., 'demo' vs. 'community' vs. 'full').
-In these cases, the solver may return a subclass of enum.IntEnum, with members that resolve to available - An enum that indicates "how available" the solver is.
-Note that the enum can be cast to bool, which will be True if the solver is runable at all and False otherwise.

-True if the solver is available (possibly with limitations).
+In these cases, the solver may return a subclass of enum.IntEnum, with members that resolve to True if the solver is available (possibly with limitations).
 The Enum may also have multiple members that all resolve to False indicating the reason why the interface is not available (not found, bad license, unsupported version, etc).